-The industry risk exposure is assessed by the amount of carbon emissions (CO2) intensity in the industry relative to the universe.
+The industry risk exposure is assessed by the amount of greenhouse gas emissions (CO2 equivalent) intensity in the industry relative to the universe.
 The higher the emissions intensity calculated as total CO2 equivalent emissions to revenues among companies, belonging to a particular industry, the stronger the risk exposure to the industry.

-The Company has a GHG emissions reduction policy The Company has a GHG emissions reduction program The Company sets GHG emissions reduction targets Repor ting The Company reports periodically on its GHG emissions The Company's reporting on GHG emissions is verified The Company reports on measures to decrease GHG emissions Perfo rmance The Company's GHG emissions show decline The Company's GHG emissions per revenue below the industry average
+The Company has a GHG emissions reduction policy The Company has a GHG emissions reduction program The Company sets GHG emissions reduction targets Reporting The Company reports periodically on its GHG emissions

-B. Climate change adaptation

-The exposure to this risk is assessed for the country through the Global Climate Risk index, which analyses to what extent countries have been affected by the impacts of weather-related loss events (storms, floods, heat waves etc.) Additionally we take into account the data on annual surface temperature change provided by OECD and the ND-GAIN Country Index, which summarizes a country's vulnerability to climate change and other global challenges in combination with its readiness to improve resilience.

-Sources: OECD, Notre Dame Global Adaptation Initiative

-We also assess the industry exposure to this risk based on the climate change commercial risks opportunities score looking at the average among companies, belonging to a particular industry, relative the universe.
+The Company's reporting on GHG emissions is verified The Company reports on measures to decrease GHG emissions Perfo rmance The trend shows a decrease in GHG emissions (CO2 equivalent) The Company's GHG emissions per revenue below the industry average B. Cli mate change adaptation Riske exposure assessment: analys (storn tempe count exposure to this risk is assessed for the country through the Global Climate Risk index, which ses to what extent countries have been affected by the impacts of weather-related loss events ins, floods, heat waves etc.) Additionally we take into account the data on annual surface exature change provided by OECD and the ND-GAIN Country Index, which summarizes a ry's vulnerability to climate change and other global challenges in combination with its ness to improve resilience.
+Source es: OECD, Notre Dame Global Adaptation Initiative oppor so assess the industry exposure to this risk based on the climate change commercial risks tunities score looking at the average among companies, belonging to a particular industry, we the universe.
+Source es: Open sources Risk ı mitigation assessment: Polici ies & programmes The Company has a climate change adaptation policy The Company has a climate change adaptation program The Company sets targets on climate change adaptation Repo rting The Company reports on the climate change risks The Company reports on the climate change adaptation measures Perfo rmance

-1 https://data.oecd.org/air/air-and-ghg-emissions.htm

-Policies & programmes ☐ The Company has a climate change adaptation policy ☐ The Company has a climate change adaptation program ☐ The Company sets targets on climate change adaptation Reporting ☐ The Company reports on the climate change risks ☐ The Company reports on the climate change adaptation measures Performance ☐ The company takes measures to adapt to climate change impact